elastx/elx-docs/content/en/docs/dbaas/guides/backup-and-restore-cli.md

 ```

 For a full list of options, check out the documentation under [MariaDB Documentation](#mariadb-documentation).
+> Depending on your specific needs and the scope of the backup you might need to use the pre-created database user.
+This is because any subsequent users created in the portal are set up with permissions to a specific database while the pre-existing admin user have more global permissions that are needed for some of the dump options.

 ```shell
 mariadb-dump -h mydatabaseserver -B mydatabase --quick --single-transaction --skip-lock-tables > dump.sql